Billpack68/startup/notes/css-notes.md

 - @media selector detects size and orientation of the screen.
 It takes one or more predicates and does stuff with it

 - Flex adjusts parts within a section based on screen size
+- Setting the flex variable tells us how much of the space goes to which, ie if there's two sections (two columns) and one is flex: 1 and one is flex: 3 then the flex: 3 one gets 75% of the space